 The Zodiac Killer throughout his correspondence enjoyed needling the police, "Hey pig doesnt it rile you up to have your noze rubed in your booboos?

 Curiously though, he missed the perfect opportunity, to not only embarass the police, but to make them public enemy number one, that would have likely surpassed all his other 'achievements'.

-On July 17th 1969, only 13 days after the Blue Rock Springs murder, an almost unprecedented event occurred, when police and firefighters simultaneously went on a five day strike in Vallejo, the city's streets patroled by a skeleton crew of non union police.
-This seemed tailor made for a killer, who apparently kept up with current affairs and read the local newspapers for articles about himself.
+On July 17th 1969, only 13 days after the Blue Rock Springs murder, an almost unprecedented event occurred, when police and firefighters simultaneously went on a five day strike in Vallejo, with the city's streets patroled by a skeleton crew of non union police.
+This seemed tailor made for a killer who apparently kept up with current affairs and read the local newspapers for articles about himself.
 Bearing in mind Zodiac's first two attacks were on a Friday, here he was presented with Thursday through to Tuesday to stalk the dark streets almost unchallenged.
 Imagine the backlash toward police had he claimed a fourth or fifth victim during this period.

 Was the killer closely allied with Vallejo, did he track the papers religiously or was he simply on holiday, returning fourteen days later to mail his first three letters on July 31st 1969.
-Either way it seemed a missed chance to taunt the police.
+Either way, it seemed a missed chance to taunt the police.